 Asthma, Allergies, Sinusitis, Ear Infections, Bronchitis

-The body’s defenses start with the airwaves.
+The body’s defences start with the airways.
 Sinus passages, bronchial tubes, lungs—issues with any of them can leave you weakened.
 Worse, breathing problems can sap your strength and leave you feeling sluggish.

 Symptoms from seasonal allergies, asthma, bronchitis, and ear infections have all been found to respond positively to acupuncture.

 Traditional Chinese Medicine places an emphasis on the health of the lungs.
 They are known as the “canopy,” since they occupy the upper position of the five zang organs (lungs, heart, liver, spleen, and kidney).
 The lungs are considered essential to the proper balance and circulation of qi throughout the body.